opsaaaaa/cerberus-wiki/source/cerberus/how_to_roll.rst

    * - ( **Modifiers** )
      - Modifiers can add or remove dice or wins from a roll.
    * - ( **Assist** )
-     - An Assist add dice but also increeses the CL.
+     - An Assist add dice but also increases the CL.
    * - ( **Check** )
      - A check is a required assist.

 Attribute and Class
 ^^^^^^^^^^^^^^^^^^^

 A character will have 3 attributes.
 Each attribute has 4 skills.
+An attribles value can range from **-1 to 4**.
+And a class can range from **0 to 4**.

 .. list-table::
    :widths: 10 10 10